fabiog1901/IoT-predictive-maintenance/README.md

 Ensure you remember the username and password, as you will use these throughout this workshop.

-Below a screenshot with 6 tabs, one for each service:
+Below a screenshot of Chrome open with 6 tabs, one for each service.

 ![](./images/image10.png)

 ## Lab 1 - CDSW: Train the model

-In this and the following lab, you will wear the had of a Data Scientist.
+In this and the following lab, you will wear the hat of a Data Scientist.
 You will write the model code, train it several times and finally deploy the model to Production.
 All within 30 minutes!

 **STEP 0** : Configure CDSW